 - For any of the projects you need to find a supervisor from within Utrecht University.

 When you find a suitable project, make sure you meet both your examiner as well as your daily supervisor, to see if you get along.
 Discuss all details with your (laboratory) supervisor.
-An overview of what you should discuss can be found on the General Application Form or Profile Application form* (SBM and CSDB students don't use these forms but do everything digitally via Osiris Case - read more about it here).
+An overview of what you should discuss can be found on the General Application Form or Profile Application form* (SBM and CSDB students do most things digitally via Osiris Case except applying for a profile or a mini project - for these things the forms above are still used.
+Read more about it here).
 This includes:

 - subject of your project;